Understanding Organisations, Management and Interprofessional Practice (L5096)

 In this module, you learn about partnership with service users and carers, and collaboration between professions.

 You do this through examining the policy context, theory and research evidence on partnership and interprofessional practice, and applying these to a piece of work undertaken on your placement (which runs concurrently).

-Your weekly lectures in this module introduce relevant themes.
-You then meet with your study group (10-12 students) to examine the weekly theme in the context of formally presented examples of your own practice.
+Your lectures in this module introduce relevant themes., which you examine within your study group in the context of formally presented examples of your own practice.